What is Current Assets Formula?

 The formula for current assets is calculated by adding all the assets from the balance sheet that can be transformed into cash within a period of one year or less.
 Current assets primarily include cash, cash, and equivalents, account receivables, inventory, marketable securities, prepaid expenses, etc. Adding all these together, along with other such liquid assets, can help an analyst to understand the short term liquidity of a business.

-It is noteworthy that usually, current assets are listed on the company’s balance sheet in the descending order of liquidity and cash being the most liquid form of the current asset i.e., easily convertible to cash.
+It is noteworthy that usually, the result of the net current assets formula is listed on the company's balance sheet in the descending order of liquidity and cash being the most liquid form of the current asset i.e., easily convertible to cash.
 It is listed first.
-These short term assets are the vital components of a company’s short term liquidity and net working capital requirement.
+These short term assets are the vital components of a company's short term liquidity and net working capital requirement.

-The formula for calculation of current assets can be derived by using the following two simple steps:
+The calculation of the net current assets formula can be derived by using the following two simple steps:

 Current Assets = Cash and Cash Equivalents + Accounts Receivables + Inventory + Marketable Securities + Prepaid Expenses + Other Liquid Assets

-Let’s see some simple to advanced examples to understand the calculation of Current Assets Formula better.
+Let's see some simple to advanced examples to understand the calculation of the Total Current Assets Formula better.

 Let us consider an example to calculate the current assets of a company called XYZ Limited.
 As per the annual report of XYZ Limited for the financial year ended on March 31, 20XX.

-The below template shows the data of XYZ Limited for calculation of Current Assets for the financial year ended on March 31, 20XX.
+The template below shows the data of XYZ Limited for the calculation of Current Assets for the financial year that ended on March 31, 20XX.

 Current assets = Cash and Cash Equivalents + Accounts Receivable + Inventory + Marketable Securities + Prepaid Expenses.

-So, the calculation of Current Assets of XYZ Ltd., by using the above formula can be as:
+So, the calculation of the Current Assets of XYZ Ltd., by using the above formula, can be as follows:

 Therefore, Current Assets of XYZ Limited for the financial year ended on March 31, 20XXwill be :